sunghlin/resume/index.md

 ## Selected Research Projects

-- __Throughput Estimation for Large-scale Deep Learning__: Analyzed the traffic pattern of Asynchronous SGD training in the parameter-server architecture, and built a queueing network model to estimate the training speed (examples processed per second) of distributed TensorFlow GPU training jobs; leveraged the estimation model to address a problem of scheduling heterogeneous distributed DNN training jobs in a computing cluster.
+- __Throughput Maximization for Large-scale Deep Learning__: Analyzed the traffic pattern of the Asynchronous SGD training in the parameter-server architecture, and built a queueing network model to estimate the training speed (examples processed per second) of distributed TensorFlow GPU training jobs; leveraged the estimation model to address a problem of scheduling heterogeneous distributed DNN training jobs in a shared cluster.

 ## Talk